Zoe Slater: Development

-In 2001, an upcoming storyline, involving Zoe and Kat, when Zoe asks if she can live with Harry.
+In 2001, an upcoming storyline involved Zoe and Kat, with Zoe asking if she can live with Harry.
 The News of the World reported that Kat would tell Zoe that she was actually her mother and that Harry had raped her when she was 13.
 An EastEnders source said, "Zoe thinks her mother is dead—but the truth is very different."
 In 2002, a story where Zoe runs away with Anthony to get married in secret was announced.
 That year, Ryan was rested from the soap on doctor's orders, by agreement from Louise Berridge, the executive producer, Ryan and her parents.
 Plans for character developments between Zoe and Anthony were delayed and plans for their on-screen marriage were pushed back, with the wedding storyline being re-written.
 In September that year, Ryan said she would return and was looking forward to it, and Berridge said she was "delighted" and hoped viewers would look forward to Zoe being reunited with the rest of her family.